OctopusDeploy/docs/docs/key-concepts/projects/deployment-processes.md

 ### Conditions

 Steps and actions can also have conditions.
-You can restrict a step so that it only runs when deploying to specific [environments](/docs/home/key-concepts/environments.md) (e.g., an Email step that only runs on production deployments).
+You can restrict a step so that it only runs when deploying to specificÂ [environments](/docs/home/key-concepts/environments.md)Â (e.g., an Email step that only runs on production deployments).

 ![](/docs/images/3048075/3277617.png?effects=drop-shadow)

-If you have created some [channels](/docs/home/key-concepts/projects/channels.md), you can also specify whether a step runs only when deploying a release through specific channels (e.g., a Script step that only runs for deployments through certain channels to configure extra telemetry). *This will only appear if you have created one or more non-default channels.*
+If you have created someÂ [channels](/docs/home/key-concepts/projects/channels.md), you can also specify whether a step runs only when deploying a release through specific channels (e.g., a Script step that only runs for deployments through certain channels to configure extra telemetry).Â *This will only appear if you have created one or more non-default channels.*

 ![](/docs/images/3048075/3278573.png?effects=drop-shadow)